studio24/apollo/docs/base/forms.md

 ### Considerations

+The `<select>` element should be a last resort as they’re really hard to use.
 Before using the `<select>` element, try asking users questions which will allow you to present them with fewer options.
 This should lessen the need for the `<select>` element, which could be replaced with e.g. radios.

 ## Auto-complete